 A bigger demotivator for working out at home is that you don’t have the social interaction and in-person accountability you might at the gym.
 Might is key here since going to the gym doesn’t always involve social interaction through a class.

-Finally, at-home workouts are becoming social, more and more, with apps, equipment, and communities designed and rising in the wake of isolation during COVID.
+Finally, at-home full body workouts are becoming social, more and more, with apps, equipment, and communities designed and rising in the wake of isolation during COVID.

 Given these points, yes, home workouts can be as or more effective as those done at the gym.
 Let’s look at how BodyBoss Home Gym 2.0 accomplishes this.